Skip to content

 Alcohol misuse screenings.
 One screening and up to four counseling sessions a year.

-Bone density measurements.
-Every 24 months if you’re in certain high-risk categories for broken bones or osteoporosis, more if medically necessary.
+Bone mass measurements.
+Every 24 months if you’re in certain high-risk categories for broken bones or osteoporosis, more often if medically necessary.

 Breast cancer screening.
-One baseline mammogram for women 35 to 39, and a screening mammogram every 12 months for women starting at age 40.
-(Diagnostic mammograms, which can be more frequent but have to be medically necessary, require a 20 percent copay.)
+One baseline mammogram for women ages 35 to 39, and a screening mammogram every year for women starting at 40.
+Diagnostic mammograms can be more frequent but have to be medically necessary.
+Those types of mammograms come with a 20 percent copay.

 Cardiovascular disease screenings.
 Every five years for tests to measure good and bad cholesterol and triglycerides, a type of fat, in your blood.

 Colorectal cancer screenings.
-Four tests are totally covered:
+Four tests are completely covered:

-• Every 12 months starting at 50, a fecal occult blood test or fecal immunochemical test to detect blood in the stool.
+• Every 12 months, starting at age 45, a fecal occult blood test to detect blood in the stool.

-• Every three years, a stool DNA test for those 50 to 85 without high risk of colon cancer or colon cancer symptoms.
+• Every three years, a stool DNA test for those ages 45 to 85 without high risk of colon cancer or colon cancer symptoms.

 Depression screeningsYearly through your primary care doctor.